 Since 2009, a major program thrust of Island Resources Foundation has been the detailed description of environmental conditions in the major islands of the British Virgin Islands.
 The result is a series of island environmental profiles for the major islands of the BVIs.

 See the links at IRF Policy Publications for a detailed list of currently available environmental profiles and related papers, including especially the recent profiles for:

 - Jost van Dyke Environmental Profile,

-We are also beginning the fund raising process for the last and most complex profile in the British Virgin Islands sequence (Tortola-Beef Island and the many adjacent cays, from Scrub Island to Norman Island) that we will be beginning in mid-2013.
-We urge you to contribute to the Foundation's environmental profile efforts at the secure JustGive web site.
+We are currently fund raising for the last and most complex profile in the British Virgin Islands sequence (Tortola-Beef Island and the many adjacent cays, from Scrub Island to Norman Island) that we will be beginning in early 2014.
+We urge and request you to contribute to the Foundation's environmental profile efforts at the secure JustGive web site.